 Francisco Garcia has brought multicultural marketing into the twenty-first century.
-Renowned as a programmatic marketing pioneer who helped establish the first wave of agency trading desks throughout Latin America and US multicultural markets, Garcia is now finding big success at Merkari Group, a digital marketing consultancy he cofounded in 2016 with Santiago Rossi, another programmatic trailblazer.
+Renowned as a programmatic marketing pioneer who helped establish the first wave of agency trading desks throughout Latin America and US multicultural markets, Garcia is now finding big success at Merkari Group, a digital marketing consultancy he cofounded in 2016.

 Merkari helps businesses of all sizes utilize the latest marketing technology.
-Within Merkari’s first year, the business landed one of the largest premium TV channels in Latin America as a client and some of the leading multicultural agencies in the US.
+Within Merkari’s first year, the business landed one of the largest premium TV channels in Latin America and some of the leading multicultural agencies in the US as clients.
 It was also selected to be one of Google’s sales-certified marketing partners, a prestigious alliance bestowed on a small number of companies.
 As a sales-certified marketing partner, Merkari provides consulting services for businesses wanting to use the premium Google Marketing Platform.

 “Digital advertising used to be a manual process, which was complex and time-consuming,” Garcia says.
 “DSPs connect you to all the outlets at once and allow for automation of digital marketing initiatives.”